fusionengine-org/fusion/README.md

 Fusion is a game engine for creating graphical applications using the Pygame library and the programming language Python.
 It provides a simple coding interface for creating windows, rendering graphics, and handling user input.
 It is and engine to create games fast and easy!

-> *There is a massive rewrite going on to v4* For the latest updates and rewrites go to the main branch.
-The v3 branch will be updated with bugfixes.
+> *There is a rewrite of the api to v4* For the latest updates and latest V4, go to the main branch.
+V3 will still bugfixes.
+This is the V3 branch

 ## 🗜️ Table of Contents